schoolofcities/udsc-2024/README.md

 - EDA and Data Visualization in Python (with Seaborn)

-- Spatial data in Python using GeoPandas (loading data, viewing data, making choropleths)
+- Spatial data in Python using GeoPandas (loading data, viewing data, converting non-spatial to spatial data, making choropleths)

 - Geocoding addresses and working with APIs (built this as a group during 2023 workshop)